Top Crowdfunding Sites: Pick the Right One for Your Needs

 Before answering that question there are a few things to consider including site features, community and fee structures.
-Before we dive into the top crowdfunding sites in 2019, here are four key considerations to keep in mind as you compare platforms.
+Before we dive into the top crowdfunding sites, here are four key considerations to keep in mind as you compare platforms.

 Crowdfunding sites compared: four key services to look for

 Before you start a fundraiser, navigate through the site.
 The best crowdfunding sites make you want to spend time on their pages, learn more and get involved.
 If a crowdfunding site is difficult to use, choose a different one.

 Does the site offer email support, live chat or a phone help line?
 Remember that your friends and family members will be donating money and they might need help, too.
 It’s important for the people behind the site to be honest, responsible and available.

 Take a look at the social networking tools the crowdfunding site offers.
 The best ones have easy-to-use tools that make it easy to share your fundraiser on Facebook, Twitter, email and more.
 Because your social network is a vital piece of your crowdfunding effort, features like these are essential.